DelineaXPM/delinea-platform/Scripts/SecretServer/Lumapps/readme.md

 # Lumapps Delinea Secret Server Integration
 This package is designed to discover and manage local accounts in [Lumapps](https://www.lumapps.com/).

-It will provide detailed instructions and the necessary Scripts to perform these functions.
-Before beginning to implement any of the specific processes it is a requirement to perform the tasks contained in the Instructions.md document which can be found [Here](./instructions.md)
+It includes detailed instructions and necessary scripts to perform these functions.
+Before implementing any of the specific processes, it is a requirement to perform all the tasks mentioned in the Instructions.md document.
+You can find the instructions document [Here](./instructions.md)

 ## Functions Included
 - Discovery of local accounts